deepsnow6/README-Generator/README.md

-## Live Link: Live link to demonstration video:https://drive.google.com/file/d/1aicCq500K9q8EN_zQUnqjct_1Ud2cUuO/view
+## Live Link: Demonstration video: https://drive.google.com/file/d/1aicCq500K9q8EN_zQUnqjct_1Ud2cUuO/view

 ## Description
 This README Generator is a command-line interface (CLI) application that automates the process of creating professional README files for software projects.
 It purpose is to simplify the task of documenting projects by generating a standardized professional README based on user input.